YINI-lang/YINI-spec/YINI-Specification.md

 Notes:
 - More details of the feedback, see section D.2, _“Acknowledgments & Special Thanks”_, in the [Rationale](./RATIONALE.md) document.
 - All dates in international format, YYYY-MM-DD.

+v1.0.0 RC 5 + UPDATES, 2026-xx-xx
+- **Clarified:** Defined empty-document handling by mode.
+In lenient mode, a document containing only whitespace, comments, and/or disabled lines is permitted but SHOULD produce a warning.
+In strict mode, such a document is invalid and MUST result in an error.

 v1.0.0 RC 5, 2026-04-09
 - **Changed:** The document terminator (`/END`) is now required in strict mode and remains optional in lenient mode.